Safety

 Volcanic risk

-Mt Ruapehu is unique in the fact that it is an active volcano.
-While this makes for an awesome riding experience, it does bring its risks.
+Volcanic Risk – Can we make the volcanic poster the thumbnail image?
+Suggested edit to the blurb here: Mt Ruapehu is unique in the fact that it is an active volcano.
+While this is what makes the terrain awesome for our riding experience, it does bring its risks.
 In order to manage these risks, we have a number of systems in place.
-The Eruption Detection System (EDS) is operated by DOC and provides an alarm system to both ski areas including audible alarms in high risk zones, radio tones direct to staff two-way radios and text messages to ski area management.
+The Whakapapa Lahar Warning System (WLAWS) is operated by DOC and provides an alarm system to both ski areas including audible alarms in high risk zones, radio tones direct to staff two-way radios and text messages to ski area management.
+More information on how the volcanic risks are managed in the Tongariro National Park can be found here.

 For this system to work well on the day, it needs you to respond when you hear the alarm by moving to high ground!
 This means moving out of the valleys and onto the ridges as quickly as you can.